 Dr. Kelly's theory of Jane Austen's secret radicalism comes down to the assertion that Austen was a radical but she couldn't show it.
 We can never know if Austen wasn't explicit for fear of the consequences.
 Kelly's theory, as I've mentioned before, is non-falsifiable.

 Since Austen's references to land enclosure are so fleeting and indirect, her novels aren't the first place you'd turn to if you want to read fictionalized accounts of how land enclosure affected the working class.
-An old favourite of mine is The Camerons by Robert Crichton (1972), which features the Highland Clearances.
+An old favourite of mine is The Camerons by Robert Crichton (1972), which features the Highland Clearances and the harsh life of Scottish miners.

 If I come across any other writings of Austen's time which protests against land enclosure, I'll share that information here.